Petlja/TextualProgrammingInPython/source/12_Lists/1_Lists.md

 # Lists

-So far, we have mentioned tuple and range as types of collections, and we have seen that the string can also be used as a collection.
+So far, we have mentioned tuples and ranges as types of collections, and we have seen that the string can also be used as a collection.
 Another very important and often used type of collections are lists.

 ## Lists vs. tuples